A look at de Blasio's NYC mayoral tenure and what's next

 TENSIONS WITH POLICE

-He's had a difficult relationship with police.
-De Blasio started his mayoralty pledging to overhaul the department's interactions with the public and curtailed its tactic of stopping, questioning and frisking mostly Black and Hispanic people on the street en masse.
+He's had a difficult relationship with the city's police force.
+De Blasio started his mayoralty pledging to overhaul the department's interactions with the public and curtailed the department's tactic of stopping, questioning and frisking mostly Black and Hispanic people on the street en masse.

 His handling of the summer 2014 police killing of Eric Garner angered officers and many of the police reform advocates who worked to elect de Blasio.

-Note: This story has been updated to clarify that population of single adults in homeless shelters rose during de Blasio's two terms but the number of families in homeless shelters dropped.